sam-zheng/cotdpd/dl/README.md

 # dl
-Some notes on Linux runtime dynamic linker.
+Some notes on Linux dynamic linker.